GSA/plainlanguage.gov/_pages/examples/regulations/model-preamble.md

 #### How Would This Rule Change BLM's Oil and Gas Regulations?

 The proposed rule applies to operations under Federal oil and gas leases in NPRA and would add a new subpart allowing the formation of oil and gas units in the NPRA.
-The rule would also--
+The rule would also:

 1. Allow for waiver, suspension or reduction of rental or royalty for NPRA leases;
 2. Allow for suspension of operations and production for NPRA leases;